pensjonatus/flash-fiction/blog/the-way-over-there.md

 ---
-title: 'The Way Over There'
+title: The Way Over There
 date: '2012-05-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Well, here we go," said Marshal as the plane was taking off.